Eman Hassan

-Eman Hassan Abdelrahim Kassem (إيمان حسن عبد الرحيم قاسم; born 6 November 2000) is an Egyptian professional footballer who plays as a defender for Saudi Women's First Division League club Abha and the Egypt national team.
+Eman Hassan Abdelrahim Kassem (إيمان حسن عبد الرحيم قاسم; born 6 November 2000) is an Egyptian professional footballer who plays as a defender for Egyptian Women's Premier League club Al Ahly and the Egypt national team.

 Club career

 Hassan has been practicing athletics since the age of 7, and when she turned 13, she switched to football thanks to coach Mohammed Ayyad who noticed her and signed her up to join the ' Health/El-Obour SC' team.

 Aviation: 2016–2022

 After being chosen for the national under-17 team, Hassan joined SC Aviation, a team based in Cairo.
 She played a crucial role in securing Aviation's inaugural women's league title, breaking Wadi Degla's streak of seven consecutive championships.

 After her contract with Aviation expired, Hassan garnered attention from several clubs, including the Egyptian women's powerhouse Wadi Degla.
 She also received offers from clubs in Romania and Turkey.